AI is no longer an experiment, the question is no longer "if"

 - 7% → 2.4% defect rate at the end customer

-- 94% defect-detection accuracy (across the 12 defect types)
+- 94% defect-detection accuracy across the 12 defect types

-- ~€450K/year savings (avoided claims + recalls)
+- ~€450K/year savings (avoided claims plus recalls)

-- Implementation cost: ~€65K (hardware + model + integration)
+- Implementation cost: ~€65K (hardware plus model plus integration)

 The hard part

-- Workers pushed back at first (“AI is coming to take our jobs”).
-We addressed this with townhalls and “AI works alongside you” framing.
+The first 3 months were data collection: ~50,000 annotated photos to train the model.
+The factory floor was low-light and dusty, which complicated camera selection.
+Workers pushed back at first ("AI is coming to take our jobs").
+We addressed it with townhalls and an "AI works alongside you" framing.

 Takeaway